In this section

 Plum pox — Plum pox potyvirus – The disease was found in North America for the first time in 1999 in Pennsylvania and has now been detected in New York and Michigan as well as Ontario and Nova Scotia, Canada.
 This resulted in an immediate quarantine on U.S. Prunus nursery stock headed for Canada; cherry nursery stock was later removed from the quarantine.
 Surveys for the virus in 2000 and 2006 did not find the virus in the Pacific Northwest nursery industry or cherry orchards.
 After years of eradication efforts, Pennsylvania was declared free of the virus in 2009, meeting the requirement of three consecutive years of testing negative.
 Known strains include D, which has been found in Pennsylvania, M (most severe), C (cherry), and Ea (El Amar).
 Globally, PPV is the most economically important virus of stone fruits.
 PPV infects all Prunus fruit tree species, almond, and many ornamental trees.
 In Europe, wild Prunus species are reservoirs of the virus.
 PPV is transmitted by aphids in a nonpersistent manner and is retained by the aphid for no more than a few hours.
 Aphids appear to spread the virus not to immediately adjacent trees but to trees several spaces away.
 Systemic spread of the virus within a tree may take several years; in the meantime, the virus may be distributed very irregularly.
 Long-distance spread is through distribution of infected budwood and nursery stock.

-Sheep Pen Hill Disease in New Jersey — New Jersey strain (BlScV-NJ) – Blueberry scorch virus (BBScV) was first observed in a Berkeley blueberry planting near Puyallup, Washington in 1980 and has been observed in western Oregon and Washington (near Puyallup and in Clark County), in the Fraser River Valley of British Columbia in 2000, and Whatcom County in northern Washington in 2012.
+Sheep Pen Hill Disease in New Jersey — New Jersey strain (BlScV-NJ) – Blueberry scorch virus (BBScV) was first observed in a Berkeley blueberry planting near Puyallup, Washington in 1980 and has been observed in western Oregon and Washington (near Puyallup and in Clark County), in the Fraser River Valley of British Columbia in 2000, and Whatcom County in northwestern Washington in 2012.
 BlScV with more severe symptoms was reported in British Columbia during the summer of 2000.
 Based on symptoms, it closely resembles the New Jersey strain of BlScV, known there as ‘Sheep Pen Hill Disease.’
-It is appears that the greatest diversity of BlScV is in B.C., suggesting that virus originated there, likely in a native Vaccinium or related species.
+It appears that the greatest diversity of BlScV is in B.C., suggesting that virus originated there, likely in a native Vaccinium or related species.
 The New Jersey strain of BlScV causes symptoms in all cultivars except ‘Jersey’, whereas the west coast strain is symptomless in ‘Bluecrop’ and ‘Duke’ as well as several other cultivars.
 Since BlScV was found throughout the main blueberry production areas of BC, all planting material from BC should be considered suspect and potentially infected with the virus.

 Potato cyst nematodes — Globodera pallida and Globodera rostochiensis

 Pale Potato Cyst Nematode — Globodera pallida – Wide distribution in potato-growing regions of Europe.
 It has been reported from South America, Asia, Africa and Newfoundland and was confirmed in Idaho during 2006.
-The pest was confirmed in seven infested fields totaling 911 acres, within a one-mile radius in Bingham and Bonneville Counties, Idaho.
+The pest was confirmed in seven infested fields totaling 911 acres, within a one-mile radius in Bingham and Bonneville counties, Idaho.
 The infested fields, and an area surrounding the fields, were placed under a Federal Domestic Quarantine Order and parallel State Rule in August 2006, establishing restrictions on movement of certain regulated articles from Idaho in order to prevent the spread of G. pallida.
 As a result of ongoing intensive soil sampling, an additional 20 infested fields have been found in the area.
 All 27 infested fields lay within an 8.5-mile radius.
 Fields associated through shared tenancy, farming practices, equipment, and/or shared borders have been extensively surveyed and are also regulated.
 Very narrow range: potato, tomato, and some weeds.

 Golden nematode — Globodera rostochiensis – Although this nematode is not currently on the “100” list, it is a cyst nematode of quarantine importance.
-It was found in 1965 on the southern portion of Vancouver Island BC.
+It was found in 1965 on the southern portion of Vancouver Island in BC.
 Restrictions have reduced the number of sites that have tested positive but two sites remain infested.
 The nematode was discovered in the United States near Hicksville, Long Island, NY in 1934 when a farmer noticed a few isolated spots where the vines were stunted and off-color.
 The nematode had probably been present 20 years in the original field before it was identified.
 The first infestation outside Long Island was discovered in Steuben County, NY in December 1967.
 Additional infestations have been discovered since in upper New York State in other counties.
 Regulations are in effect for the two agricultural counties of Long Island and seven upstate New York counties.
 Commercial plants infected by this nematode are potato, tomato, and eggplant.
 Wild plants known to be infected all belong to 90 species of Solanum, several of which are found in this country, but most are found in South America, the indigenous range of the nematode.

 Canadian Food Inspection Agency Science Branch.
 Plant Pest Information. http://www.inspection.gc.ca/english/plaveg/pestrava/pestravae.shtml